 • 13-oil blend + biotin + vitamins

-• Most nourishing formula tested
+• Most nourishing-feeling formula in this guide

 • Luxurious experience